y-l-g/cadsock/readme.md

 ## Features

--   **Language-Agnostic:** Your backend can be written in PHP, Python, Node.js, Ruby, or any other language capable of handling and making HTTP requests.
+-   **Language-Agnostic:** Your backend can be written in PHP, Python, Node.js, Ruby, or any other language capable of making HTTP requests.
--   **Flexible Authentication:** By forwarding all client headers to your backend, the module supports virtually any authentication scheme (JWT Bearer tokens, session cookies, API keys, etc.).
+-   **Secure Authentication:** Forwards a safe whitelist of headers (`Cookie`, `Authorization`, etc.) to your backend, supporting virtually any authentication scheme without exposing internal server details.
 -   **Secure by Default:** The critical `/internal/broadcast` endpoint is protected by a mandatory shared secret, preventing unauthorized message publishing.
--   **Scalable Architecture:** Start with a simple in-memory broker for single-node deployments and switch to a Redis Pub/Sub broker for horizontal scaling with a single line of configuration.
+-   **Resilient and Scalable:** Features automatic reconnection to the message broker (e.g., Redis) with exponential backoff.
+Start with an in-memory broker and scale horizontally to a Redis Pub/Sub cluster with a single line of configuration.
--   **Robust Lifecycle Management:** Integrates with Caddy's context for graceful shutdowns, ensuring clean closure of client connections and broker resources.
+-   **Unit Tested Core:** The central hub logic is covered by unit tests, ensuring reliability and simplifying maintenance.
+-   **Flexible Origin Control:** Use the `allowed_origins` directive to precisely control which domains can establish WebSocket connections, perfect for securing production and enabling local development.
--   **Structured Communication Protocol:** All server-to-client communication uses a clear JSON protocol, providing clients with explicit confirmations for actions and properly encapsulated messages.
+-   **Robust Communication Protocol:** All server-to-client communication uses a clear JSON protocol, providing clients with explicit confirmations and detailed error messages for easier debugging.

 ## Usage Guide